unboagable/garmin-analysis/README.md

 ## 🆕 What's New

+**Day-of-Week Analysis** is now available!
+Analyze sleep score, body battery, and water intake patterns by day of the week to identify weekly trends and optimize your health routines.

+- ✅ **Interactive dashboard** with day-of-week analysis tab
+- ✅ **CLI tool** for standalone day-of-week analysis
+- ✅ **Comprehensive visualizations** with bar charts and trend comparisons
+- ✅ **24-hour coverage filtering** support for reliable analysis
+- ✅ **Automated summary reports** showing best/worst days

-**24-Hour Coverage Filtering** is now available across all analysis tools!
+**24-Hour Coverage Filtering** is available across all analysis tools!
 This major feature enhancement allows you to filter your analysis to only include days with complete 24-hour continuous data coverage, ensuring more reliable and accurate results.

 - ✅ **All visualization tools** now support `--filter-24h-coverage`
 - ✅ **Interactive dashboard** has real-time filtering checkboxes